vitessio/website/content/en/docs/user-guides/reparenting.md

 This document explains the types of reparenting that Vitess supports:

 * [Active reparenting](../reparenting/#active-reparenting) occurs when the Vitess toolchain manages the entire reparenting process.
-* [External reparenting](../reparenting/#external-reparenting) occurs when another tool handles the reparenting process, and the Vitess toolchain just updates its topology server, replication graph, and serving graph to accurately reflect master-slave relationships.
+* [External reparenting](../reparenting/#external-reparenting) occurs when another tool handles the reparenting process, and the Vitess toolchain just updates its topology service, replication graph, and serving graph to accurately reflect master-slave relationships.

 **Note:** The `InitShardMaster` command defines the initial parenting relationships within a shard.
 That command makes the specified tablet the master and makes the other tablets in the shard slaves that replicate from that master.